Ruth Holden: Biography

 However, she decided to suspend her studies and early in 1916, joined the first Millicent Fawcett medical unit run by the Scottish Women's Hospitals for Foreign Service.
-The unit left London on January 29 headed for Petrograd in Russia to set up maternity hospitals for Polish refugees.
+The unit left London on January 29 and headed for Petrograd in Russia to set up maternity hospitals for Polish refugees.
 The unit consisted of Holden (assistant nurse), two doctors, a matron, three other nurses, a sanitary officer, an almoner, and a secretary.
 She then went on to Kazan to help set up a new hospital for Polish refugee children.
-She even managed to continue her research into paleobotany at the local university, however most of her time was spent travelling throughout Russia helping to distribute supplies to different hospitals.
+She even managed to continue her research into paleobotany at the local university, however, most of her time was spent travelling throughout Russia helping to distribute supplies to different hospitals.
 It is believed that during these travels Ruth Holden contracted typhoid, her illness lasting for many months into 1917.
-Although she appeared to recover she began to suffer with tubercular meningitis and eventually died in her sleep during the evening of April 21, 1917.
+Although she appeared to recover she began to suffer from tubercular meningitis and eventually died in her sleep during the evening of April 21, 1917.

 Soon after news of Ruth Holden's death was announced obituaries began appearing in various media: Nature said that "Botanical science has suffered a serious loss through the death of Ruth Holden"; A C Seward (who worked with Holden in Cambridge) wrote in the New Phytologist that "though Miss Holden was a student of exceptional originality and promise she was much more than that—a chivalrous and noble woman whom it was a privilege to count a friend"; Miss Moberly, an administrator of the medical unit in Russia wrote in Common Cause (a Women's Suffrage newspaper) that "[Holden] greatly loved the people and the land for which she has given her life, and she told me more than once that nothing in the future could ever make her regret having volunteered for this work."